 OSU is one of the few universities to have an Army, Air Force, and Naval (Navy and Marine Corps) Reserve Officer Training Corps (ROTC) program on campus.
 The focus of the ROTC program is leadership, management, and character development in the hope of preparing students for careers in the Armed Forces.
 Scholarships are awarded via national boards and selectively by the commanding officers of each unit.
 OSU also provides select ROTC students with additional Provost and Foundation Scholarship money that is awarded based on merit and financial need.
 More information can be gained by the following sites:

-Academic Achievement Scholarship:
+Finley Academic Excellence Scholarship:

 November 1 - Early Notification Deadline